jozu-ai/kitops/CODE-OF-CONDUCT.md

 ## Scope

 This code of conduct applies:
-* within project and community spaces,
+* Within project and community spaces
-* in other spaces when a project community participant's words or actions are directed at or are about the project, the project's community, or another participant in the project community.
+* In other spaces when a project community participant's words or actions are directed at or are about the project, the project's community, or another participant in the project community

 ## Our Standards